hello-robot/stretch_web_interface/README.md

 #### Calibrate the Robot

 First, make sure the robot is calibrated.
-For example you can fun the following command.
+For example you can run the following command.

 ```
 stretch_robot_home.py